jrzaurin/pytorch-widedeep/README.md

 The Airbnb listings dataset requires a bit of preprocessing.
+This is attained by simply running:

+`python airbnb_data_preprocessing.py`.

-This is attained by simply running `python airbnb_data_preprocessing.py`.
-Details of what happens within that script can be found in the companion notebook `airbnb_data_preprocessing.ipynb`.
+Details of what
+happens within that script can be found in the companion notebook `airbnb_data_preprocessing.ipynb`.
 The resulting file `listings_processed.csv` is also stored in `data/adult/`.
 Then you can run `python download_images.py`